Grand Prix of Denver

 The Grand Prix of Denver was a Champ Car race last held on a street circuit in Denver, Colorado, United States.
-A Champ Car race was first held in Denver in 1909 on a 14.5-mile (23.3-km) road circuit in nearby Brighton.
+A Champ Car race was first held in Denver in 1909 on a 14.500 mi road circuit in nearby Brighton.
 Racing returned to the Centennial Park dirt oval in 1951 and 1952 under AAA sanctioning.
 In 1990, Champ Cars returned to Denver with a CART-sanctioned event downtown near the Civic Center.
 However, like the previous incarnation, that race also lasted only two years.
-CART returned to Denver in 2002 with a race on a 1.64-mile (2.64-km) temporary circuit around the then-named Pepsi Center.
+CART returned to Denver in 2002 with a race on a 1.647 mi temporary circuit around the then-named Pepsi Center.
 The final race was held in 2006.
 Champ Car initially put the race on its 2007 schedule but removed it after conflicts with other events could not be reconciled.
+Attempts to revive the event did not come to fruition.